 UNICEF in Azerbaijan

-In this challenging environment it’s necessary to have a social and legal system in place to protect the rights of children, especially those on the margins of society --families struggling to subsist, and those containing children with disabilities.
+In this challenging environment it’s necessary to have a social and legal system in place to protect the rights of children, especially those on the margins of society - families struggling to subsist, and those containing children with disabilities.
 This is the proven way to guarantee a more equitable and balanced social development.

-Failure to implement the necessary changes and to invest in children will put Azerbaijan at a great disadvantage in the 21st century’s highly competitive global economy.
 Some people consider oil and natural gas to be Azerbaijan’s leading natural resources.
 Make no mistake, however: children are by far any country’s greatest resource and asset, and they need to be protected, strengthened, and developed.

 The UNICEF Country Programme for 2016-2020 will support Azerbaijan in its efforts to accelerate the realization of children’s rights enshrined in the Convention on the Rights of the Child, and to contribute to the results related to child and adolescent rights stipulated in the “Azerbaijan 2020: Look in the Future” Concept of Development, as well as other sectoral policies and strategies.

 The programme will also be based on the Convention on the Elimination of All Forms of Discrimination against Women and the Convention on the Rights of Persons with Disabilities, and will contribute to the Sustainable Development Goals.